dorogoy/zipline-mcp/README.md

 ### delete_user_file

 A new tool has been added: `delete_user_file`.
 It allows you to delete a specific file stored on the Zipline server.
+Use `list_user_files` or the file name to find the file ID you need for this tool.

 - Tool name: `delete_user_file`
 - Purpose: Delete a specific file stored on the Zipline server
 - Input schema:
-  - `id` (string) — required — File ID or filename to delete
+  - `id` (string) — required — File ID to delete.
+Obtain this from the `list_user_files` tool.
 - Behavior:
   - Deletes the file using DELETE request to the Zipline API
   - Returns the file information that was deleted (for confirmation)